 Technologies exist today that can revolutionize your customer experience, letting customers choose how they engage with you, when, and on any device.
 Here are a few ideas to consider ...

 You can assign certain tasks to a Chatbot to spread the load, especially at busy times.
 The only difference is, with a Chatbot you spread tasks between human agents ... and automated bots.
 Give the Chatbot the basic, repetitive tasks for which you can provide all the answers via a Knowledge Base.
 Chatbots are ideal for this: they will never get tired of giving out the same answer and they'll certainly be consistent.

 Once a customer is engaged in a conversation with a Chatbot and they're ready to make a purchase, you can now take secure payments within the actual Chatbot session using ChatGuard technology to mask the sensitive data and prevent it from being seen, heard or stored by the Chatbot.
 You no longer need to send the customer elsewhere to pay.

 Advanced speech recognition

-End the dreaded touch-tone menus by using advanced speech recognition that opens an IVR engagement with a simple ‘Hello, how may I help you today?’.
-Your customer can then use their own words to ask for what they want, and your IVR can direct them to the right place first time.
+End the dreaded touch-tone menus by using advanced speech recognition that opens an IVR engagement with a simple "Hello, how may I help you today?."
+Your customer can then use their own words to ask for what they want, and your IVR can direct them to the right place the first time.

 If you have regular information updates that your customers are interested in, such as rail schedules and services, energy distribution outages or public health information, why not use your IVR to deliver this information rather than taking up agents' time repeating the details?
 It will available 24x7 and can be updated easily from one source.